haditorabi/descriptive-regular-expressions/README.md

 Library for people who don't understand regular expressions like me.
 It may help them to create regular Expressions without any knowledge.

+### TODO
+This library is experimental currently and will be updated by time.

 ## Install

 ### TODO